RobertBendun/harmonia/TEST-PLAN.md

 1. Click "Delete mode" button again, delete icons should hide
 1. Ensure that after page reload the deleted item is not shown on the list

+## Multiple machine tests

+Test are conducted to ensure that Harmonia reaches audibly better execution results then non synchronized solutions.
+Additionally the communication components are tested between the instances, including file sharing based on IP addresses.

+Prerequisites:

+* 3 laptops with running Harmonia instances, as similar as possible.
+Different machines can have different non-deterministic delays based on operating system, meaning that in practice synchronization will never be perfect
+* Local network connecting all of the laptops above

+### Test Case: Synchronization of MIDI files

+1. Clean state on all machines by following _Test Case: Delete Mode_
+1. On one of the machines add MIDI files based on _Test Case: Adding new MIDI file_
+1. On the same machine check its IP address in local network in collapsible section "System information".
+Enter this IP with port used by this instance into the browser on other machines, download MIDI files by pressing on filenames and load them into this instances.
+1. Ensure that every instances has the same files by using checksums.

+### Test Case: Synchronus start

+1. Complete _Test Case: Synchronization of MIDI files_ to have the same setup on all machines
+1. Ensure that `Group` field is not filled for `A1.mid` on all devices
+1. Start `A1.mid` on all devices.
+Performance should not be synchronous due to human error
+1. Interrupt performance on all devices
+1. Fill group field with the same name on all devices (for example "X")
+1. Start again, performance should be audibly synchronous.
+1. Interrupt and start again on one of the devices, it should join already playing session